 According to OECD/Nuclear Energy Agency, the most important aspect of radiation protection systems is shielding the most sensitive parts of the body – specifically, the bone marrow.
 “While whole body shielding is inherently heavy, partial body shielding is lighter in weight and selectively shields tissues of increased radiosensitivity (i.e. bone marrow) with substantial amounts of shielding material to protect hematopoietic functions; therefore, potentially preventing the acute health effects of exposure to gamma radiation (i.e. Acute Radiation Syndrome -ARS),” according to the agency.

 The Stemrad 360 Gamma selective radiation protection solution provides maximum protection to the most sensitive parts of the body – especially the midsection and hip area, where 50% of the body’s bone marrow tissue is located.
 If these areas are adequately protected, the danger radiation sickness plummets, numerous scientific studies have shown – with the system providing maximum protection against gamma radiation, which is the main reason a rescue worker would need a radiation shield.

 While the traditional go-to for rescue workers has been the “traditional” gamma radiation suit, that might not be the best choice for workers who need to be mobile and active.
-Stemrad’s 360 Gamma radiation protection solution, on the other hand, is a sustainable, effective, and easy to use system for protection against gamma radiation.
+Stemrad’s 360 Gamma radiation protection solution, on the other hand, is a sustainable, effective, and easy to use the system for protection against gamma radiation.
 For first responders and rescue workers who want to ensure thatthey are adequately protected, it’s worth checking out the Stemrad 360 Gamma solution.